caseywschmid/cws-helpers/docs/How_to_add_a_new_helper.md

 7. **Document for end users** who will install with pip, not Poetry
 8. **Update version numbers** when adding new helpers or making significant changes
 9. **Maintain the changelog** to document all notable changes
+10. **Keep documentation with the code** by placing a README.md in your helper's directory